TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

 match was against the Radicals and saw the team lose by two goals on 30th

-of Brownlow Rovers, and later that month Buckle was the first reported Spurs
+thrashing of Brownlow Rovers, and later that month Buckle was the first

 "Tottenham Hotspur Football and Athletic club".
 1885 - Spurs played their